Construction of a pathway map on a complicated energy landscape

-Equally important is the possible kinetic pathways between these energy minima, when a system has enough thermal excitations to overcome the energy barriers between them.
-The minimal energy barrier that partitions two minima is associated with at least one index-1 saddle point, which is a transition state that the system likely experiences when it moves from one minimum to another \cite{asgeirsson2018exploring}.
-Here the Morse index, $m$, characterizes the nature of a saddle point: it is an energy maximum in $m$ orthonormal directions, and minimum in the rest \cite{milnor2016morse}.
-The $D$-variable energy surface possesses a complicated landscape in high-$D$; recent two decades have witnessed the progress in developing mathematical procedures to determinate and understand saddle points numerically \cite{henkelman2002methods, vanden2010transition, zhang2016recent, zhang2016optimization}.
+{In this Letter, we tackle two long-standing, critical problems in computational physics: finding the global minimum and finding the relationship between the minima.} When a system has enough thermal excitations to overcome the energy barriers between energy minima, it undertakes a possible kinetic pathway on the energy landscape.
+The minimal energy barrier that partitions two minima is associated with at least one saddle point, which is a transition state that the system likely experiences when it moves from one minimum to another \cite{asgeirsson2018exploring}.
+The Morse index $m$ characterizes the nature of a saddle point {in a $D$-dimensional problem}: it is an energy maximum in $m$ directions, and minimum in the rest \cite{milnor2016morse}.
+The $D$-variable energy surface possesses a complicated landscape; the last two decades have witnessed progress in developing mathematical procedures to determinate and understand saddle points numerically \cite{henkelman2002methods, vanden2010transition, zhang2016recent, zhang2016optimization}.

-For example, in Fig.~\ref{fig1}(a), the {lowest} energy barrier between two minima C$_1$ and C$_2$ is located at an index-1 saddle B$_1$, not the index-1 saddle B$_2$.
-In replacement of the energy landscape, Fig.~\ref{fig1}(a), which is impossible to draw in high-$D$, here we introduce the more informative concept of a \emph{pathway map}, Fig.~\ref{fig1}(b), which depicts how lower-index saddle points are connected to the higher ones, and ordered according to the values of the energy surface at the saddle points.
-With the energy values specified vertically, such a pathway map is more useful than simply connecting minima through index-1 saddles \cite{chen2015locating}.
+For example, in Fig.~\ref{fig1}(a), the {lowest} energy barrier between two minima $C_1$ and $C_2$ is located at a saddle $B_1$, not $B_2$.
+Assessing the energy levels alone cannot determine the dynamic process.
+The purpose of this Letter is to introduce the more informative concept of a pathway map through an analysis of the Hessian matrix, by asking the question of which eigendirection is unstable and what next saddle that unstable direction leads to.
+For example, Fig.~\ref{fig1}(b) depicts how lower-index saddle points are connected to the higher-index ones and such a pathway map is more useful than simply connecting minima through index-1 saddles \cite{chen2015locating}.
+The pathway map is established in a multidimensional configurational space and rules out the energetically close but configurationally far states.
 In a high-$D$ system, the pathway map can be constructed from a parent state (a high-index saddle) all the way down to minima (index-0 {solutions}).
-It is hence desirable to design a numerically tractable algorithm that constructs a complete pathway map, which guides us on how the system runs into metastable states and the energetic requirement to overcome energy barriers when the system moves between the states.
+It is hence desirable, and indeed the purpose of this Letter, to design a numerically tractable algorithm that constructs a complete pathway map, which guides us on how the system runs into metastable states and the energetic requirement to overcome energy barriers when the system moves between the states.